adamhgriffith-uofu/slateci-virtualbox-k8s/README.md

 ## Teardown

-Tearing down the virtual machines is done with a single command:
+Tearing down the virtual machines and clearing the old `/<repo-location>/work/join.sh` is done with a single command:

 ```shell
 vagrant destroy -f